SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :100: The endpoint path includes your service name.<br>
 :heavy_minus_sign: Your service name is to be included in the endpoint path.

-:grin: The endpoint path includes your service name.<br>
-:skull: Your service name is to be included in the endpoint path.

-<p style="background-color:LightGreen;color:Black;">+ &emsp; The endpoint path includes your service name.</p>
-<p style="background-color:Pink;color:Black;">- &emsp; Your service name is to be included in the endpoint path.</p>

 #### Grammar

 <table class="table table-striped table-glossary techne-table">